What is boiler kettling?

 Avoid expensive repair costs with Hometree’s boiler cover plan

-Our boiler breakdown cover and home cover plans come complete with annual boiler servicing.
+Our boiler breakdown and home care plans come complete with annual boiler servicing.
 What’s more, we’ll help you keep costly boiler repairs to a minimum and offer free boiler replacement if your appliance is less than 7 years old and we can’t find a fix.

 We have experts available on the phone 24/7 so if you’re concerned about a noisy boiler or your system’s not working as it should, you’ll always have access to the help and you need.